Reproduction is a normal part of life, but why do animals reproduce, and why have some species evolved different reproduction methods?

-In most species, the male will win his right to mate with a female, either by fighting other males or by courting the female with gifts or physical displays such as dancing and calling.
+In most species, the male will win his right to mate with a female by fighting other males or courting the female with gifts or physical displays such as dancing and calling.

-This competition ensures that only the fittest animals pass on their genes so that future generations will be healthier and stronger.
+This competition ensures that only the fittest animals pass on their genes so that future generations will be healthier and more robust.

-In times of hardship, such as drought, lack of food, or disease, females may choose not to breed, as conditions are not suitable for rearing young.
-They may decide to wait until the following breeding season in the hopes that conditions are more favorable.
+In times of hardship, such as drought, lack of food, or disease, females may choose not to breed, as conditions are unsuitable for rearing young.
+They may wait until the following breeding season to hope for more favorable conditions.
 This suggests that the purpose of reproduction is to ensure the survival of healthy individuals, or animals would continue to reproduce even in harsh environments.

-Sexual reproduction is considered “normal” reproduction, but in the animal kingdom, there are many forms of reproduction, each with its own benefits.
-Some species are asexual, meaning they are able to reproduce on their own, and there are also animals that are able to change sex depending on the availability of males or females in their environment.
+Sexual reproduction is considered “normal” reproduction, but there are many forms in the animal kingdom, each with its benefits.
+Some species are asexual, meaning they can reproduce on their own, and some animals can change sex depending on the availability of males or females in their environment.

 Mammals reproduce sexually, meaning an individual is either male with testes or female with ovaries.
 Mating is the act of the male transferring sperm to the female to fertilize the eggs released into her uterus.
-If the egg is successfully fertilized, it will implant into the wall of the uterus and begin developing.
+If the egg is successfully fertilized, it will implant into the uterus wall and begin developing.

 Mammals also give birth to live young, meaning the offspring are born via the birth canal and are well developed.
 Mammalian young are often vulnerable for the first few weeks or months as their eyesight and muscles strengthen.
 There is a heavy expenditure from the parents towards caring for the young.
-Typically, the mother does most of the nursing, but in some species, the male will also help to find food and protect the den or nest.
+Typically, the mother does most of the nursing, but the male will also help find food and protect the den or nest in some species.

 Some animals will have just one or two young and focus all their energy on ensuring they survive, whereas other species will have larger broods.
-In these situations, it is common for the weakest of the litter to die as the parents will prioritize the stronger offspring.
-The idea here is that a greater number of offspring survive, and the weaker animals are not able to pass on their genes, which would weaken future generations.
+It is common for the weakest to die in these situations as the parents prioritize the stronger offspring.
+The idea here is that a more significant number of offspring survive, and the weaker animals cannot pass on their genes, which would weaken future generations.

 In contrast, reptiles lay eggs, and the young will develop inside the egg.
-When they hatch, they are able to function much better than a mammalian infant and can usually survive without their parents.
+They can function much better than a mammalian infant when they hatch and usually survive without their parents.